 Norges Bank Investment Management's access to the use of financial derivatives is regulated as part of the provisions on the management of the Government Pension Fund Global laid down by the Ministry of Finance.
 Specifically, financial derivatives that are naturally linked to investments in the fixed income portfolio may be used.
 In accordance with the investment mandate, the Pension Fund may use derivative in order to achieve the lowest possible transaction cost, and to efficiently rebalance the portfolio.
-Foreign exchange contracts are the most widely used financial derivatives.
-The average net one-leg exposure of foreign exchange contracts through 2021 was 206,124 million Norwegian Kroner, up from 129,160 million last year.
-The use of interest rate swaps increased during the year and reduced the duration in the portfolio by 0.3 years at year-end compared to 0.0 years last year.
+Foreign exchange contracts and interest rate swaps are the most widely used financial derivatives.
+The average net one-leg exposure of foreign exchange contracts through 2022 was 372,302 million Norwegian Kroner, up from 206,124 million last year.
+The interest rate swaps reduced the duration in the portfolio by 0.2 year on average in 2022, similar to the previous year.